Home Owners: Demolish Property

 Fences, Walls and Gates

 Generally speaking, you will not need to apply for planning permission to take down a fence, wall,or gate, or to alter or improve an existing fence, wall or gate (no matter how high) provided the height is not increased.
-However, within a conservation area, you may require Conservation Area Consent and if the proposed works would affect the character of listed building you may require listed building consent.
+However, within a conservation area, you may require Conservation Area Consent and if the proposed works would affect the character of a listed building you may require Listed Building Consent.